Lourencia Lombaard’s Family Ready to Welcome Her Home After 1 Year, but Saldanha Bay Community Isn’t

 Read also

-She has been in witness protection ever since she chose to testify against the trio, but is expected to be released within the week after she was granted immunity from prosecution by Judge Nathan Erasmus.
+She has been in witness protection ever since she chose to testify against the trio, but is expected to be released within the week after being granted immunity from prosecution by Judge Nathan Erasmus.

 With her release imminent, her brother has expressed relief that they will be reunited again, even if it may not be in Saldanha Bay.